 6. The Need To Keep Score

 This is what I did when I was little.
 Unfortunately it carried over to my adult years.
 I like things to be fair.
 The way I make sure of that is to keep score and add it up.
 My life is so much easier when I accept that life is happening exactly as it should.
 I don’t have to find the fairness my life, only the acceptance.

 This need is one that makes many of us crazy.
 I felt if I controlled everything I would be safe.
 How untrue and maddening this need has been in my life.
 When I trust my Higher Power with the details of my life I am better able to enjoy the moment and not drive everyone around me crazy by trying to “help them.”

 While I still struggle with these deadly needs I am happier now.
 They are my flawed human attempts to meet my insecurities and fears.
 Living humbly and without fear of what others think can only help to bring peace to my life.
 I and my Higher Power continue to search for new ways to get my needs met in healthy ways.

-If you have trouble with the 7 Deadly Needs, click on the link below for a free resource to locate mental health professionals near you.
+If you have trouble with the 7 Deadly Needs, visit Recovery Guidance, a free resource that locates mental health professionals near you.